Pyruvate dehydrogenase deficiency

-Pyruvate dehydrogenase deficiency (also known as pyruvate dehydrogenase complex deficiency or PDCD) is a rare neurodegenerative disorders associated with abnormal mitochondrial metabolism.
+Pyruvate dehydrogenase deficiency (also known as pyruvate dehydrogenase complex deficiency or PDCD or PDH deficiency) is a rare neurodegenerative disorder associated with abnormal mitochondrial metabolism.
 PDCD is a genetic disease resulting from mutations in one of the components of the pyruvate dehydrogenase complex (PDC).
 The PDC is a multi-enzyme complex that plays a vital role as a key regulatory step in the central pathways of energy metabolism in the mitochondria.
 The disorder shows heterogeneous characteristics in both clinical presentation and biochemical abnormality.

 Signs and symptoms

 PDCD is generally presented in one of two forms.
 The metabolic form appears as lactic acidosis.
 The neurological form of PDCD contributes to hypotonia, poor feeding, lethargy and structural abnormalities in the brain.
 Patients may develop seizures and/or neuropathological spasms.
 These presentations of the disease usually progress to mental retardation, microcephaly, blindness, and spasticity.